 What behavioral therapies are offered during PHP?

-Partial hospitalization programs offer structured therapies to help individuals manage a mental health condition or substance use disorder.
+To fully understand what PHP treatment is, one must look at the structured therapies offered to help individuals manage a mental health condition or substance use disorder in a clinical setting.
 These therapies focus on changing unhelpful thought patterns, developing coping skills, and improving emotional regulation.
 Common approaches include:

 Group therapy